vinayciba/MRF/README.md

 	bash run-mrf-wrapper.sh -q query fasta -r reference fasta -f reference gff3

-The above command generates several output files, out of which mrfOUT.mum.mcr contains the missing coding sequences and mrfOUT.mum.mr contains the missing regions.
-The program also creates a folder called circos_files in which the configuration and data files for generating a circos plot are present
+The above command generates several output files, out of which mrfOUT.mum.mcr contains the missing coding sequences and mrfOUT.mum.mr contains the missing regions.The program also creates a folder called circos_files in which the configuration and data files for generating a circos plot are present

 To compare and list the missing genomic regions in a query genome with respect to a reference genome.